 Those visiting a shrine as the new year turns will be treated to the tradition of bell ringing.
 Buddhist temples all over Japan ring their bells a total of 108 times to symbolize the 108 human sins in Buddhist belief.
 Following these bells, worshipers may queue up to ring the bell themselves.
-While some people will make the trek to a famous shrine or temple in their region, or to the one their family traditionally went to, most people will simply visit the shrine down the street.
-There is no special reason, besides maybe to eat from the food stalls that spring up for the occasion at the larger shrines, to go out of your way.
+While some people will make the trek to a famous shrine or temple in their region, or to the one their family traditionally went to, most people will visit the shrine down the street.
+There is no special reason, besides maybe to eat from the food stalls that spring up for the occasion at the more significant shrines, to go out of your way.

 Here are some options around Japan:

 New Year’s Day is a particularly happy time for children who receive envelopes of cash from relatives.
 The amounts in these envelopes, called pochibukuro or otoshidama-bukuro, may vary depending on the child’s age, but amounts exceeding JPY 10,000 are not unusual.